About Kane Phelps, M.A., LMFT, CT

 Kane received his B.A. from Middlebury College.
 After an early career as an actor and producer, feeling dissatisfied, he sought a more meaningful life.
 He earned his M.A. in psychology from Antioch University, and became licensed as a Marriage and Family Therapist (LMFT 25088).
 He spent 26 years with Los Angeles County Dept. of Children and Family Services, as a social worker and a supervisor.
 He facilitated family meetings and assisted in creating a pioneering mentor program for emancipating foster youth.

-For the past two years he has been in private practice in Pacific Palisades.
+For the past six years he has been in private practice in Pacific Palisades.
 He also works as a volunteer therapist for The Soldiers Project, an organization devoted to helping vets returning from combat.

 In his spare time, he is a devoted grandfather and dancer.